steelcake/cherry-pipelines/README.md

 - `CHERRY_EVM_PROVIDER_KIND`, specify which provider to use when indexing evm chains.
 Can be `hypersync` or `sqd`.
 Has no default and is required when indexing evm.
 - `CHERRY_EVM_CHAIN_ID`, specify the chain_id when indexing an evm chain. has no default and is required when indexing evm.
 - `CHERRY_PROVIDER_BUFFER_SIZE`, specify buffering between ingestion - processing - writer.
 Increasing this parameter might improve performance but can also cause higher memory usage.
 Defaults to 2.
+- `CHERRY_INIT_DB`, It runs db setup script instead of the pipeline script if this is set to "true".
 - `CLICKHOUSE_HOST`, defaults to `127.0.0.1`.
 - `CLICKHOUSE_PORT`, defaults to `8123`.
 - `CLICKHOUSE_USER`, defaults to `default`.